dayeya/python-client-server/README.md

 ## $PYCODE:
 To enter the $PYCODE mode, the client should send $PYCODE.
 The server will respond with instructions on how to create, run, and edit Python files.
 The available commands are:

-    $ import note -> if the client want to use tabs to indent things inside IFs & Loops.
+    $ import note -> if the client wants to use tabs to indent things inside IFs & Loops.
 The client has to write 'tab' before the line of code.
 E.g tab print("Hi")
     /create <file_name>.py: This command allows clients to start coding real Python code!
 However, inputs are not supported.
     /edit <file_name>.py: Allows the client to edit files and change them.
-The client will then be needed to provie the next format.
+The client will then be needed to provide the next format.
     <line_num> <replacement>: This command allows the client the change specific line with <replacement>.

 ### Connection process.
-This app doesnt rely on hard-coded IP, PORT.
+This app doesn't rely on hard-coded IP, PORT.
 There is a really cool algorithm behind the establishment of the connection.
-The server is up & waits for clients to send an UDP packet in the next format ``` I AM LOOKING FOR A SERVER (IP, PORT) ``` in broadcast.
+The server is up & waits for clients to send a UDP packet in the next format ``` I AM LOOKING FOR A SERVER (IP, PORT) ``` in the broadcast.
-The server is calling a function wraped as a thread.
-The function scans the network with SCAPY & sniffs an UDP packet with the LOOKING label.
+The server is calling a function wrapped as a thread.
+The function scans the network with SCAPY & sniffs a UDP packet with the LOOKING label.
-When the server finds the desired packet, it sends the following packet as well. ``` HELLO IS A SERVER (IP, PORT) ``` Both ends save the address they got & establish a connection together.
+When the server finds the desired packet, it sends the following packet as well. ``` HELLO IS A SERVER (IP, PORT) ``` Both ends to save the address they got & establish a connection together.

 ![image](https://user-images.githubusercontent.com/129618322/230676549-038c2480-10f6-4a77-9b9d-51306c957cd1.png)